runewit/Lab6/readme.txt

 Will put entered integers into a binary search tree then print them back out for you in pre-order
 	(post-order and in-order missing)
-At the moment I have hit an error that I don't know what to do with:
+Will not stop with just any negative number, must be a -1 At the moment I have hit an error that I don't know what to do with:

 "